-- In The Spectacular Spider-Man, Quentin Beck who is a fairly mild-mannered guy talks in a hammy faux-British accent when being Mysterio.
+- Quentin Beck who is a fairly mild-mannered guy talks in a hammy faux-British accent when being Mysterio.

 - The Green Goblin has a personality so different from his civilian identity that it is appropriately represented by giving the two separate voice actors.
 Interestingly, this version of the Goblin isn't crazy (Well, technically.
 He's probably a psychopath, but he doesn't have multiple personality disorder).